The History of Ohio, Kentucky and Indiana Haunts

 Today, there are dozens of haunt review websites all over the internet, but there weren’t haunt critics before the dot com boom except for those in your local newspaper.
 One man changed that.
 Randy Schadel of Cincinnati, Ohio would create the first ever Haunt Review Website in 1995.
 It was called Randall’s Big Page of Doom which was later renamed Randall’s House of Doom.
 Randy had been reviewing haunts since 1970.
 He can remember touring WSAI Haunted House, Cincinnati’s first haunt.

 The House of Doom started out as an Angelfire website that was created on Randy’s older brother’s computer.
 The site was a satire of some of the more over-the-top and insanely enthusiastic fan websites dealing with horror.
 At the time, the Cincinnati Enquirer had been running so-called ‘haunted house reviews’ of various local attractions.
 They began by having area theater professionals write them, but it quickly descended into a mockery of the local haunt scene as they ended up using local high school girls to do the reviews.
 The reviews were outdated, inaccurate, and driven largely by advertising dollars.
-Randy offered his services to the Enquierer, but they didn’t want a writer who had experience working in the haunt industry.
+Randy offered his services to the Cincinnati Enquierer, but they didn’t want a writer who had experience working in the haunt industry.

 Randy decided to change the tone of his website by writing about all aspects of the haunt industry from behind the scenes to what he thought was good or bad in a haunt.
-His detailed articles took 8-12 hours to write and he wrote for many publications including City Beat’s Halloween issue, Fright Times Magazine and more.
+His detailed articles took 8-12 hours to write and he wrote for many publications including City Beat’s Scary Beat issue, Fright Times Magazine and more.
 Charity haunts loved the exposure Randy was giving them, but some attractions like Night of Fright in Mason, Ohio thought Randy was hired by the competition to steal ideas.
 They ended up kicking him off the grounds as he attempted to take pictures to include in his article.

-Haunts would eventually welcome Randy with open arms after Nightmare on Glenway accepted Randy by allowing him full access to help with his articles.
+Haunts eventually welcomed Randy with open arms after Nightmare on Glenway accepted Randy by allowing him full access to help with his articles.
 Randy created the first Haunt Review Message Board and was one of the first Haunt Review websites to be featured on a Podcast.
 The House of Doom is no longer updated regularly, but it’s a website that has influenced many Haunt Reviewers including myself.
 It’s also the internet’s first Haunt Review Website and reviewers all over the country owe Randy a debt of gratitude for paving the way.

 There were many interesting things that happened in the 1990’s.
 In 1997 a man billed himself as Indiana’s horror host Sammy Terry by passing out flyers and signing a $1,200 contract to appear at the Jefferson High School Haunted House in Indiana.
 Friends of Sammy Terry saw pictures of the imposter in the newspaper and let Sammy know.
 School officials were informed and canceled the event immediately.
 Sammy Terry let the imposter know that if he didn’t publicly apologize then he could be taken to court.
 Jefferson High School was out $600 and the imposter never saw his day in court.